METALS-Copper steadies near 4-year lows as supply shutdowns mount

 DOLLAR: The dollar saw its biggest weekly fall in more than a decade, easing the pressure on base metals that become costlier for non-U.S. buyers when the dollar is strong.

-SURPLUS: A slide in copper demand as manufacturing is disrupted by the coronavirus outbreak is expected to fuel a surplus this year of up to a million tonnes, analysts said earlier this week.
+MARKETS: Stock markets fell sharply in Europe as investors continued to fret about the impact of coronavirus.

-SUPPLY SHUTDOWNS: But more of the supply chain is shutting down, with the closure of ports in South Africa for 21 days affecting shipments from countries that produce a tenth of global copper supply, and Glencore the latest in a long list of companies to suspend or slow some operations.
+SURPLUS: Analysts said at the start of the week the slide in copper demand as manufacturing is disrupted by the coronavirus outbreak would fuel a surplus this year of up to a million tonnes.

 PERU: Freeport-McMoRan said it was in talks with the Peruvian government to conduct limited operations at its giant Cerro Verde copper mine.